Gender inequality: In sports

 The media gives more weight to men in sports news: according to a study by Sports Illustrated on the news in the sports media, women's sports account for only 5.7% of the news in the media by ESPN.

 Another problem that has been causing increasing controversy lately is wage inequality.
 The fact that male athletes earn more money than females in almost all sports branches is the focus of discussion.
 The argument most often presented as the reason for this issue is that men's sports provide more income.
 However, according to the arguments that offer more realistic evaluations, women and men are not given equal opportunities in the field of sports, and women start and continue sports at a disadvantage.
 Some work has been done recently to prevent this inequality.
-According to the statements made, countries such as the USA, Spain, Sweden and Brazil announced that men and women national football team athletes will receive equal pay.
+According to the statements made, countries such as the United States, Spain, Sweden, and Brazil announced that men and women national football team athletes will receive equal pay.
 It can be said that these developments are the initial steps to end gender inequality in sports.

 Impact and counteractions

-Gender inequality and discrimination are argued to cause and perpetuate poverty and vulnerability in society as a whole.
-Household and intra-household knowledge and resources are key influences in individuals' abilities to take advantage of external livelihood opportunities or respond appropriately to threats.
+Gender inequality and discrimination are argued to cause and perpetuate vulnerability in society as a whole.
+Households and intra-households knowledge and resources are key influences in individuals' abilities to take advantage of external livelihood opportunities or respond appropriately to threats.
 High education levels and social integration significantly improve the productivity of all members of the household and improve equity throughout society.
 Gender Equity Indices seek to provide the tools to demonstrate this feature of poverty.

 Poverty has many different factors, one of which is the gender wage gap.
 Women are more likely to be living in poverty and the wage gap is one of the causes.

 There are many difficulties in creating a comprehensive response.
-It is argued that the Millennium Development Goals (MDGs) fail to acknowledge gender inequality as a cross-cutting issue.
+It was argued that the Millennium Development Goals (MDGs) failed to acknowledge gender inequality as a cross-cutting issue.
 Gender is mentioned in MDG3 and MDG5: MDG3 measures gender parity in education, the share of women in wage employment and the proportion women in national legislatures.
 MDG5 focuses on maternal mortality and on universal access to reproductive health.
 These targets are significantly off-track.

 Addressing gender inequality through social protection programmes designed to increase equity would be an effective way of reducing gender inequality, according to the Overseas Development Institute (ODI).
 Researchers at the ODI argue for the need to develop the following in social protection in order to reduce gender inequality and increase growth: